 The Otolaryngology Residency at UAB enjoys state-of-the-art facilities including a 12 station, fully-equipped temporal bone and sinus lab, expanding operating facilities, and a beautiful outpatient clinic and same-day surgery facility at The Kirklin Clinic.
 Residents are exposed to and instructed in the use of the latest in instrumentation used in Otolaryngology-Head and Neck Surgery today.

-The UAB Division of Otolaryngology interviews for three Post Graduate Year (PGY) 1 positions each year.
+The UAB Department of Otolaryngology interviews for four Post Graduate Year (PGY) 1 positions each year.
 Eligibility requirements of UAB Hospital and the Accreditation Council for Graduate Medical Education (ACGME) are available on the following websites:

 Eligible applicants may apply through the Electronic Residency Application Service (ERAS)